intel-analytics/ipex-llm/docs/docs/APIGuide/Layers/Convolution-Layers.md

 ```python
 m = UpSampling2D(size, data_format)
 ```
-Upsampling layer for 2D inputs.
+UpSampling layer for 2D inputs.
 Repeats the heights and widths of the data by size[0] and size[1] respectively.

 If input's dataformat is NCHW, then the size of output will be (N, C, H * size[0], W * size[1]).